Tiendil/feeds.fun/README.md

 ## Librarian worker

-Analyse feeds entries and assign tags to them.
+Analyse feeds' entries and assign tags to them.

 All logic is split into processors.
-Each processor implements a single approach to produce tags and can be enabled/disabled via configuration.
+Each processor implements a single approach to produce tags that can be enabled/disabled via configuration.

 See configuration options [here](ffun/ffun/librarian/settings.py)

 Currently implemented processors:

-- `DomainProcessor` — extract domain and subdomains from URL and saves them as a tags.
+- `DomainProcessor` — extract domain and subdomains from URL and saves them as tags.
 - `NativeTagsProcessor` — save tags that are received with the feed entry.
 - `OpenAIChat35Processor` — asks OpenAI chatgpt-3.5 to detect tags.
 - `OpenAIChat35FunctionsProcessor` — new version of `OpenAIChat35Processor` that uses OpenAI chatgpt-3.5 functions to detect tags.